felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/technical-details/en/integrating-with-delivery-platforms.md

 To connect iKentoo to Deliveroo, Uber Eats, or Just Eat, use the configuration parameters provided in this section.

-iKentoo uses some predefined codes for service types and payments originated on the major delivery platforms, such as Deliveroo, Uber Eats, and Just Eat.
-These codes must be entered in the configuration page of the delivery platform bridge and must match those present on iKentoo.
+By convention, Lightspeed support team uses predefined codes when they set up the integration with the major delivery platforms, such as Deliveroo, Uber Eats, and Just Eat.
+Such codes are needed for service types, payments, charges, and discounts.
+If you configure the iKentoo back office autonomously, we recommend that you use the same codes, which are provided below, as this  simplifies troubleshooting in case of errors.

+You then need to include the same codes in the configuration page of the delivery platform bridge, as well, so that they match those present on iKentoo.

 ---